iamsujauddin/Chat-Box/README.md

 # Chat-Box
-simple chat box using Javascript
+A simple chat bot built using JavaScript and Firebase

 Operate this Chat-Box by doing this Simple Steps